nikkilr88/egghead-asciicasts/learn-es6-ecmascript-2015/lessons/ecmascript-6-object-enhancements-in-es6.md

 car.go();
 ```
-Another cool thing...I'm going to format this just a little bit, put these on new lines...is that instead of using the **function** keyword, I can actually cut and paste this here.
+Another cool thing...I'm going to format this just a little bit, put these on new lines...is that instead of using the function keyword, I can actually cut and paste this here.
 Then I'll just delete that.
-This is valid syntax for declaring a **function** on an **object**.
+This is valid syntax for declaring a function on an object.
 If I save and run again, you'll see I get the same result.
 ``` javascript
 var car = {
   color,